-Black - Often a sign of internal bleeding Red - Red signifies blood and bleeding Pale - indicates an underlying problem in the liver, gallbladder, or pancreas; all of which contribute to the digestive system Green - may also be caused by consuming leafy vegetables, iron supplements, or be due to an intestinal condition or infection.
-Materia Disturbances of the digestive

-Watery - Disturbances of the digestive tract, as seen with various bacterial and viral infections.
+- Black Often a sign of internal bleeding - Red Red signifies blood and bleeding - Pale indicates an underlying problem in the liver, gallbladder, or pancreas; all of which contribute to the digestive system - Green may also be caused by consuming leafy vegetables, iron supplements, or be due to an intestinal condition or infection. - Watery Disturbances of the digestive tract, as seen with various bacterial and viral infections.

-Use the Bristol stool scale or other to identify
+Use the Bristol stool scale or other to identify.